Selection process bachelor's

-University Admissions calculates a merit rating for each applicant.
-Based on this merit rating, students are placed in a ranked order - from the highest merit rating to the lowest.
+University Admissions calculates a merit rating for each applicant based on your previous upper secondary studies.
+Using this merit rating, students are placed in a ranked order - from the highest merit rating to the lowest.
 The higher the merit rating you have, the better chance you have of being offered a place in the course or programme you've applied to.

 Where can I find my merit rating and selection groups?

 You can find out what your merit rating is - and what selection groups you're competing in - in the 'Application' section of your account.

 What merit rating do I need to be accepted?